unitedstates/congress-legislators/README.md

 * title: The title of the member on the committee, e.g. Chair, Ranking Member, or Ex Officio.
 This field is not normalized, however, so be prepared to accept any string.
 * chamber: For joint committees only, the chamber that the representative is serving in, either `house` or `senate`.

+### District Offices Data Dictionary

+The `legistlators-district-offices.yaml` file lists district offices for all currently serving Members of Congress.
+This data is crowdsourced from members' official websites.
+It does not include Congressional offices in Washington, D.C.; these are listed in the `legislators-current.yaml` file.

+Each current Member of Congress has a listing in the file, comprised of two parts: ids and offices.

+The id section contains the fields bioguide, thomas, and govtrack, which correspond to fields with the same names in `legislators-current.yaml` as described above.
+The bioguide field is required, and used as the primary key for this file.

+The offices section is a list of the Member's district offices.
+Each listing contains the following fields:

+* address: The street address of the office, e.g. "123 Main St".
+* building: The name of the building containing the office, if applicable, e.g. "Dane County Courthouse".
+* city: The city containing the office. *required*
+* fax: The fax machine number of the office, e.g. 256-555-6043.
+* hours: Free-text field describing the days and hours the office is open.
+* phone: The main phone number of the office, .e.g.
+256-555-6043
+* state: The two-letter state code of the state containing the office. *required*
+* suite: The suite or room number of the office, if applicable, e.g. "Suite 200"
+* zip: The 5-digit USPS zip code of the office, e.g. "35055".
+* latitude: The decimal latitude of the office's geocoded location, e.g. 34.181059.
+* longitude: The decimal longitude of the office's geocoded location, e.g. -86.840631.
+* id: An identifier for the office, consisting of the member's bioguide id and the city name, e.g. "X000055-seattle". *required*

+To qualify for inclusion in this file, an office must have at least an address or a phone number.

 ### The Executive Branch

 Because of their role in the legislative process, we also include a file `executive.yaml` which contains terms served by U.S. presidents (who signed legislation) and U.S. vice presidents (who are nominally the president of the Senate and occassionally cast tie-breaking votes there).